blessingpeters/futureforge-gitbasics/README.md

 # futureforge-gitbasics

-This repo is for future forge students to learn about github
+This repo is for future forge students to learn about github and git